 The Complete List Of PCOS Symptoms

-Irregular periods is often the first tell-tale sign that all is not well with your hormones.
+Irregular periods is often the first tell-tale sign that all is not well with your hormones, making this as one of the most important symptom of PCOS.
 Some women have delayed periods that are more than 35 days apart, while others have completely absent/missed/skipped periods.
-Quite a few women with PCOS have less than 10 periods a year.
+Quite a few PCOS patients have less than 10 periods a year.
 Some women also experience issues with ovulation.
-In some women, the ovaries fail to release an egg, while in others the ovaries release a mature egg only infrequently.
+In some women, the ovaries fail to release an egg.
+While in others the ovaries release a mature egg only infrequently.

 A trans-vaginal ultrasound (a type of pelvic ultrasound test) can reveal numerous cyst-like growths on the ovaries.
 A woman’s ovaries contain tiny, fluid-filled sacs known as ‘follicles,’ which hold the eggs.
 Every month, one mature egg is supposed to be released by the follicles and it makes its way into the uterus.
 If it meets a sperm there, it will undergo successful fertilization to form a baby.
 After the one mature egg is released from the ovary, the other follicles are meant to disintegrate naturally.
-For women with PCOS, this does not happen.
+When this does not happen, it can be a symptom of PCOS.
 Immature follicles bunch together to form cysts, which makes it difficult for one egg to mature correctly or release itself.
-This is one of the reasons why women with PCOS find it difficult to conceive.
+This is one of the reasons why PCOS patients find it difficult to conceive.

 High Levels of Male-Sex Hormones in Lab Tests